NathanKleffner/RegisterAllocator-/README.md

-# Project 2: Allocator

-In this project, you will implement a bottom-up local register allocator based on the algorithm in Ch.
-13.3.2 of Engineering a Compiler.
-Your program will takes as input a sequence of branch-free operations, as specified in [Appendix: B](#appendix-b-iloc-subset), and an integer $k \geq 3$.
-Your program will produce as output an *equivalent* sequence of ILOC operations that uses at most $k$ registers.

-Due Dates:

-* Naive Allocator: 9/29/18
-* Final Allocator: 10/6/18
-* Project Report: 10/11/18

 ## Specification

 For the purposes of this project, two blocks are equivalent if they output same values in the same